 Lessons consider the objectives and networks of customer relations as well as their importance to a business organization.
 Students think about the needs of the consumer and techniques for keeping the customer happy.
 They assess quality control tests and measures as effective strategies for developing positive customer relations.

 A master's degree program for quality assurance or management is designed to help professionals achieve career advancement in fields as diverse as engineering, health care, science and the service industries.
 One possible career title is industrial production manager.
-The U.S. Bureau of Labor Statistics (BLS) reported that in May 2015, there were 169,390 industrial production managers earning an average yearly salary of $103,720.
-The BLS predicted an occupational decline of 4% between the years 2014 and 2024 for industrial production managers due to the increasing reliance of automation in the workplace (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported that in May 2018, there were 181,310 industrial production managers earning an average yearly salary of $113,370.
+The BLS predicted little or no change in employment between the years 2018 and 2028 for industrial production managers due to the increasing reliance of automation in the workplace (www.bls.gov).

 Continuing Education Information